thokjo12/Sudoku-solver-generator/README.md

     let problem = Csp::new(|x, y| { x != y });

     let result = problem.create_sudoku(0.5);
-    // 0.5 here is a threshold value to determine if we keep a cell value or not as this will generate a unsolved sudoku.
+    // 0.5 here is a threshold which
+    // says how much of the board we replace
+    // with zeros that represents empty cells
 }
 ```